For U.S. tech firms, China entices in spite of tight state control

 “You have to play a slightly long game if you’re a Western multi-national company in China,” said Mark Spelman, a managing director at Accenture PLC.

-“It’s very important to think about which Chinese partners you should be working with, and organisations need to think very carefully about what business model you need in China - it might not be the same as in other countries,” he cautioned.
-(Editing by Ryan Woo)
+“It’s very important to think about which Chinese partners you should be working with, and organizations need to think very carefully about what business model you need in China - it might not be the same as in other countries,” he cautioned.